Skip to main content

 1. Be aware that it can take time

-The other advantages of going through an independent owner are that you don’t have to pay agency booking fees.
+The other advantage of going through an independent owner is that you don’t have to pay agency booking fees.
 You also have the chance to talk to someone who really knows a property and can answer the many questions you’ll want to ask in determining whether a property is right for you.
-Knowing whether a travel cot can fit into a particular bedroom, or, if you have young children, whether the garden is secure and reassuringly free of deadly nightshade is important!
+Knowing whether a travel cot can fit into a particular bedroom, or, if you have young children, whether the garden is secure and reassuringly free of deadly nightshade is essential!

 2. The Ground Rules